subrotoice/next-crud/README.md

 ### - Adding a delete button (DeleteIssueButton.tsx)

-- Here some important markup is present.
+- Here some important critical markup is present.
 Need to understand.

 ```jsx
 // issues/[id]/page.tsx | md in taiwind is equvalent to sm in redix